Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 **Impact: High**

 **Guidance:**
-Ensure each Region with session host has multiple domain controllers in the same region to support adjustments based on your business requirements.
+Ensure each region with session hosts has multiple domain controllers in the same region to support adjustments based on your business requirements.
 To handle a large number of users, consider scaling horizontally by creating multiple host pools.
 Hybrid - Each Azure region with AVD hosts should have ADDS DCs (IaaS VMs) in Azure and use Availability Sets or Zones for resiliency across single Datacenter or Region.
-This mitigates dependency on ER/VPN/Inter-Azure dependencies.
+Mitigates dependency on ER/VPN/Inter-Azure dependencies.

 **Resources:**